Get In Touch

 Implement strong security measures

-Firstly, you need to gain a clear understanding of the breach notification rule, including its definitions, reporting requirements, and consequences for non-compliance.
-Once that is clear and out of the way, you need to develop and implement robust security measures to protect electronic protected health information (ePHI) from unauthorized acquisition.
+Firstly, you need to understand the breach notification rule, including its definitions, reporting requirements, and consequences for non-compliance.
+After understanding these requirements, your next step is to build strong security systems that keep electronic patient information (ePHI) safe from unauthorized access.

-For that feel free to use data encryption, access controls, and other technical safeguards to ensure the confidentiality and integrity of ePHI.
+For that feel free to use data encryption, access controls, and other technical safeguards to ensure the confidentiality and integrity of electronically protected health information (ePHI).
 On top of that, make sure to perform regular risk assessments to identify potential threats and vulnerabilities that could lead to a breach.

 Develop a breach response plan

 Create a comprehensive breach response plan that outlines the steps to be taken immediately upon discovering a breach.
-The plan that you design as a developer should include procedures for evaluating the breach, mitigating the impact, and notifying the affected parties.
+The plan you design should include procedures for evaluating the breach, mitigating the impact, and notifying the affected parties.

-Keep in mind that all notification letters should explain the nature of the breach, the information exposes, actions taken to mitigate the harm on your side, and steps individuals can take to protect themselves.
+Your notification letters must explain what happened in the breach and what information was exposed.
+They should also describe what you’re doing to address the problem and what steps people can take to protect themselves.
 Send the letters through secure channels to avoid further breaches or unauthorized access.

 A company that experienced a HIPAA breach back in 2015 was Anthem Inc. As one of the largest health insurance companies in the US, the breach exposed the personal and medical information of nearly 78.8 million individuals.